grounzero/har-file-sanitiser/README.md

-# har-file-sanitiser

-# HAR File Sanitizer
+# HAR File Sanitiser

-A comprehensive tool for sanitizing HAR (HTTP Archive) files to safely prepare browser logs for sharing with third parties.
+A comprehensive tool for sanitising HAR (HTTP Archive) files to safely prepare browser logs for sharing with third parties.

 ## Overview

-This tool thoroughly sanitizes HAR files by removing or redacting sensitive and unnecessary data while preserving the essential application-specific information needed for analysis.
-It's designed with security in mind, using a whitelist-based approach to minimize accidental data leaks.
+This tool thoroughly sanitises HAR files by removing or redacting sensitive and unnecessary data whilst preserving the essential application-specific information needed for analysis.
+It's designed with security in mind, using a whitelist-based approach to minimise accidental data leaks.

 ## Features